 He was the only white man who did so.
 Apparently, at the “Brucedale” confrontation, William, who was only 18 at the time, knew Wyndradyne and spoke to him in his own language and completely diffused the situation and probably saved his own life.

 The party of blacks left “Brucedale” and went on to kill all the men at a settler’s place some miles distant, where it was rumoured poison bread had been laid for them.
 This place is still called “The Murdering Hut”

 Martial Law was suspended after four months, when lobbying by local influential families, including the Suttor’s, plus the efforts of Windradyne forced the Governors hand.

-Wyndradene was a remarkable man; simply to survive the massacres was testament enough to his skill as a warrior.
+Wyndradyne was a remarkable man; simply to survive the massacres was testament enough to his skill as a warrior.
 But his trek back across the Blue Mountains to confront the Governor and bring an end to this bloody confrontation gives him hero status.
 He remained in Bathurst, but ironically died of wounds received at the hands of a Wiradjuri spear in a fight with another chief.
-Wyndradene died in the Bathurst hospital and was buried at “Brucedale” in 1835.
-A bronze plaque and stone memorial now marks his grave
+Wyndradyne died in the Bathurst hospital in March 1829 and was buried at “Brucedale”.
+A bronze plaque and stone memorial, erected in 1954, now marks his grave.

 George Suttor describes Windradyne